JustusAdam/dynamic_content_documentation/source/theming-module.rst

 Middleware
 """"""""""

 Alternative to using a decorator you can set the 'theme' option in the handler options.
-The ``dyc.modules.theming.Middleware`` will then take care of compiling the theme information.
+The ``dycm.theming.Middleware`` will then take care of compiling the theme information.

 .. code:: python

     @mvc.controller_function(
         # ...
         theme='my_theme_name'